 Vinegar is a safe and natural fabric softener.
 I use it in place of liquid fabric softener all the time (just add to the fabric softener spot on your washer) and once the items are dry you don’t smell the vinegar at all.

-After I got this great tip from my repair man I started looking around online, everything I have found has the steps backward from what I do (vinegar first and baking soda second).
+After I got this great tip on how to clean towels from my repairman I started looking around online, everything I have found has the steps backward from what I do (vinegar first and baking soda second).
 I tried it that way and personally did not like the baking soda smell that lasted even after the towels were dry, it was too strong.
-I don’t know that it makes a difference as far as the refreshing of the towels goes, I just know the smell was too strong and that using the baking soda first and vinegar second has completely changed the way I wash my towels, it works so wonderfully!
+I don’t know that it makes a difference as far as the refreshing of the towels goes, I just know the smell was too strong (especially once the towel got damp again) and that using the baking soda first and vinegar second has completely changed the way I wash my towels, it works so wonderfully!

 I don’t do this every time I wash towels (there are 9 of us, I would only always be washing towels if I did this every time I washed them).
 I have found that I can get away with doing this about every 4 weeks and it keeps the towels absorbent and smelling fresh.
 Sometimes I have to do it sooner (if someone left a load sitting in the washer or damp at the bottom of a hamper) but typically once a month, spending a day, washing all the towels, hand towels, and wash clothes does the trick.

-Based on these funny laundry quotes I found I know I’m not alone in the struggle!
+Based on these funny laundry quotes I found I know I’m not alone in the struggle of how to clean towels!

-Because I’m obviously not alone I hope these tips on how to use baking soda and vinegar to clean towels will help you out like they helped me!
+Because I’m obviously not alone in knowing how to clean towels I hope these tips on how to use baking soda and vinegar to clean towels will help you out like they helped me!
+Make sure you check out these posts for getting stains out!!